The stellar population of Sco OB2 revealed by Gaia DR2 data: Three-dimensional structure

 \section{Three-dimensional structure}

 The availability of precise parallax values (to better than 10\%) for our Sco~OB2 PMS members enables us to study their three-dimensional (3-d) placement in space, represented using the $XYZ$ coordinate system.
-The various two-dimensional projections of the full 3-d positions are shown in Fig.~\ref{xyz-all}.
-Panel $a$ is slightly smoothed to emphasize some details in the higher-density regions, while the other three panels show the un-smoothed distributions, to show even individual stars.
+The various two-dimensional projections of the full 3-d positions are shown in Fig.~\ref{xyz-all}. { We show only the VT-selected members for highest reliability, from both the PMS and Upper-MS samples in panel~$a$, and only PMS in panels~$b,c,d$.
+We also included IC~2602 for comparison. } Panel $a$ is slightly smoothed to emphasize some details in the higher-density regions, while the other three panels show the un-smoothed distributions, to show even individual stars.
 Thanks to the good-quality parallaxes used, only a mild finger-of-God effect (elongated distributions towards the Sun) is noticeable.
 The highest-density region in panel~$a$ coincides with the USC region surrounding $\rho$~Oph, at $(Y,X) \sim (-15,135)$, and extends almost 40~pc in depth.
 The second-highest concentration is found at the nearest edge of LCC, and coincides with the cluster LCC-1 at $(Y,X) \sim (-90,50)$.
 This is in apparent contradiction with the density map of Fig.~\ref{spatial-map-all-satur}, where the second-highest density peak was at the cluster UCL-1: this is explained by observing that UCL-1 is much farther out than LCC-1, and therefore appears more compact on the sky while the latter appears ``diluted''; on the contrary, shown in Fig.~\ref{xyz-all} is the true space density of stars, irrespective of projection effects.
 UCL-1 (at $(Y,X) \sim (-50,170)$) becomes thus only the third-highest density peak in real space.
 USC-1 and LCC-1 lie $\sim 125$~pc apart in space, a distance which can be considered as the total length of Sco~OB2.
 The minor peaks near $(Y,X) \sim (-50,120)$ correspond to PMS stars in the Lupus clouds.
-IC~2602 is found at $(Y,X) \sim (-140,50)$: its halo is again recognizable, and found to extend along the line of sight as it was on the sky plane (Fig.~\ref{spatial-map1}).
-Its core is double-peaked, as already discussed above.
+IC~2602 is found at $(Y,X) \sim (-140,50)$: its halo is again recognizable, and found to extend along the line of sight as it was on the sky plane (Fig.~\ref{spatial-map-all-satur}). { A careful inspection of its spatial distribution reveals that its core is double-peaked, a fact that could only be found from Gaia precise parallaxes: the two peaks are aligned along the line of sight, and not detected in the sky projected member distribution (Fig.~\ref{spatial-map-all-satur}). }

 In panels~$c,d$ of the same figure, the densest regions at $Z \sim 50$ correspond to USC.
 The densest cluster at $Z<0$ is IC~2602, while UCL-1 and LCC-1 lie at $Z \sim +15$ and $\sim 0$, respectively.